daniele77/daniele77.github.io/_drafts/types-back-to-the-basis.md

 > adding identifiers.
 My intent is to keep this simple, without over-engineering when possible.

 Yes, I indeed think that 10 and 11 are so different from 1.0 and 1.1.
+But not because of the point after the first 1, @@@piuttosto because I think a numeric type (e.g., int) has a different meaning than a label.
 When you look at an interface, the right type can tell you at first sight which values are valid.
 When you read the code, you understand straight away what `Version::http_1_1` means, as opposed to 11.